 - Making new medicines possible in the first place;

 - Providing vital health education to ensure that medicines are used appropriately; and

 - Capturing real life insights into current treatments and understanding unmet medical needs.

-It's important that these relationships are managed transparently to help demonstrate that the over-riding objective is to keep patients at the centre of our collective efforts.
+It's important these relationships are managed transparently to help demonstrate that the over-riding objective is to keep patients at the centre of our collective efforts.
 At Lilly, we value our relationship with HCPs and HCOs and fully support the European Federation of Pharmaceutical Industries and Association's (EFPIA's) commitment to publishing the details of payments and transfers of value made to them through annual disclosure reports.
 Examples of transfers of value may include a grant to an HCO, a consultancy fee for speaking, travel expenses, or registration fees to attend a medical education congress.
 Details are reported either by individual HCP or HCO or in an aggregate manner, based on individual or organizational choice in accordance with respective country privacy laws.
 Reports are published annually and are available for three years with the first year of disclosure occurring in 2016 for payments and transfers of value to HCPs and HCOs made in 2015.

 About the Code

 The EFPIA Disclosure Code requires all EFPIA member companies (those within and outside of the European Union) to disclose payments and transfers of value to HCPs and HCOs.

 Data privacy requires companies to acquire consent from the HCP for the individual disclosure of his/her name with associated transfers of value.
 If the HCP does not grant his/her consent for the individual disclosure, Lilly will report the associated payments and transfers of value in aggregate, under an unnamed category.
 Consent must also be collected from an HCO in some countries.